Nihar16/Personal-Repository/README.md

 ## Personal Repository

-This is just a backup repository.
+This is just a repository.
 Feel Free to use the codes.